M7 rifle: History

-On 19 April 2022, the Army awarded a 10-year contract to SIG Sauer to produce the XM7 rifle, along with the XM250 light machine gun, to replace the M4 carbine and M249 Squad Automatic Weapon, respectively.
+In April 2022, the Army awarded a ten-year contract to SIG Sauer to produce the M7 rifle, and the M250 light machine gun, to replace the M4 carbine and M249 Squad Automatic Weapon, respectively.
 The rifle was originally designated as the XM5, continuing the numerical sequence from the M4 carbine it is set to replace.
-In January 2023, the Army announced it would change the name of the rifle from XM5 to XM7 to avoid a trademark conflict with Colt's M5 carbine.
+In January 2023, the Army changed the name of the rifle from the XM5 to the XM7, to avoid a trademark conflict with Colt's M5 carbine.